Laminate Flooring Cost

 This pricing is heavily dependent on the design of the laminate flooring chosen, the dimensions of the floor, the supplier of the laminate, and the chosen contractor undertaking the work.

-Installing a premium style of laminate flooring in a standard, medium-sized house (ground floor 40m²), the materials alone will cost around £400 to £1,400 and once added the cost of fittings and the installation and finishing, the price will usually be between £1,250 to £2,600.
+Installing a premium style of laminate flooring in a standard, medium-sized house (ground floor 40m²), the materials alone will cost around £400 to £1,400 and once added the cost of fittings and finishing, the total price (including installation costs) will usually be between £1,250 to £2,600.

 The average time for the installation will usually be around 4 days.